Royal North Gloucestershire Militia: Long Peace

 Although officers continued to be commissioned into the militia and ballots were still held, the men were rarely assembled for training during the 'Long Peace' after Waterloo.
-The RNGM met at Cirencester for four weeks' training in May or June in 1820, 1821 and 1825 nad in autumn 1831.
+The RNGM met at Cirencester for four weeks' training in May or June in 1820, 1821 and 1825 and in autumn 1831.
 The permanent staff was reduced to nine in 1829, and after 1846 vacancies among them were not filled.

 Col Robert Kingscote died in February 1840 and was immediately succeeded in command by his nephew and heir, Thomas Henry Kingscote, formerly of the 2nd Life Guards.

 1852 Reforms

-The national Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a period of international tension.
+The national Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time service in three circumstances: